deapplegate/wtgpipeline/README.md

 Scripts used to process cluster lensing data for the Weighing the Giants Project

 ## What is wtgpipeline?
 The wtgpipeline is a gravitational lensing data analysis pipeline which seeks to take raw images of galaxy cluster fields and turn them into accurate measurments of galaxy cluster mass using the methods described in the *Weighing the Giants Papers* section below.
-See those papers for how these methods were used on real data, and see the [wtgpipeline wiki](https://github.com/deapplegate/wtgpipeline/wiki) for details on the code that's available in this repository.
+See those papers for a description of how these methods were used on real data, and see the [wtgpipeline wiki](https://github.com/deapplegate/wtgpipeline/wiki) for details on the code that's available in this repository.

-This software was a spinoff of the gabods/theli/bonnpipeline.
+This software was a spinoff of the bonnpipeline, aka the THELI pipeline, aka the GaBoDs pipeline, which is described [here](https://arxiv.org/abs/0705.0438).
 It was developed by Anja von der Linden (@anjavdl), Mark Allen, Pat Kelley (@patkel), and Doug Applegate (@deapplegate) as part of the Weighing the Giants (WtG) project.
-Currently Adam Wright is doing the majority of the development (email awright3@stanford.edu for assistance) on the code, documentation, and is managing the github page (so email awright3@stanford.edu for assistance).
+Currently Adam Wright is doing the majority of the development on the code/documentation, and is managing the github page (so email awright3@stanford.edu for assistance).

 ## How does wtgpipeline work?